-The network camera provides several images and video stream formats.
+The Network Camera provides several images and video stream formats.
 Your requirements and the properties of your network will determine the type you use.

-The Live View page in network camera provides access to H.264, MPEG-4 and Motion JPEG video streams, and to the list of available video streams.
+The Live View page in the Network Camera provides access to H.264, MPEG-4 and Motion JPEG video streams, and to the list of available video streams.
 Other applications and clients can also access these video streams/images directly, without going via the Live View page.